Commercial Rent Arrears Recovery (CRAR) – #1 Expert Guide

-The warrant itself allows high court enforcement agents to take control of the goods, and once this has been filled out, you can instruct DCBL to recover the rent.
+The Writ of Control itself allows high court enforcement agents to take control of the goods.
+Once this has been filled out, you can instruct DCBL to recover the rent.

-Upon instruction to recover the rent, our team of high court specialists in CRAR proceedings will begin enforcement action.
+Upon instruction to recover the rent, our team of certificated enforcement agents in CRAR proceedings will begin enforcement action.
 This starts by issuing the tenant with a 7-day Notice of Enforcement.

 It should be noted that the rent arrears must be at least 7 days’ worth or more at the time that the CRAR notice of enforcement is served.

-If no payment isn’t made, we will attendance the property and remove the goods to sell at auction.
-These will be used to pay for the overdue commercial rent arrears.
+If no payment isn’t made, we will undertake proceedings to recover the debt ourselves.
+This will include attending the property and removing the goods to sell at auction.

 Why Choose DCBL for Commercial Rent Arrears Recovery?

-However, there should be only one option when it comes to Commercial Rent Recovery, and that is choosing DCBL.
+However, there should be only one option when it comes to recovering the debt, and that is choosing DCBL.